Sanfilippo syndrome: Treatment

+Rebisufligene etisparvovec (Fayuvi) was approved for medical use in the United States in September 2026.
+It is the first therapy approved by the US Food and Drug Administration.

 While treatment remains largely supportive, research advancements are being made in the fields of pharmacology, stem cell, and genetics to address the disease.
-Currently, there is no cure for any subtype of Sanfilippo syndrome.
+There is no cure for any subtype of Sanfilippo syndrome.

 Supportive therapies to manage Sanfilippo syndrome include the use of medications, physical therapy, medical equipment, surgery, and occupational therapy to treat behavioral and cognitive delays, musculoskeletal damage, and to improve overall quality of life.
 Evidence for medications that effectively manage behavioral problems and seizures in children with Sanfilippo syndrome are limited.
 Occupational and physical therapy can assist children with any movement restrictions.
 Staying up to date with vaccines against pneumococcal disease is also recommended due to the increased risk of contracting respiratory infections.
 Surgical interventions can be used to minimize ear infections, scoliosis, and other complications that occur during the disease progression.
 Due to the disease's impact on different organs and systems, healthcare professionals from various fields are involved and integral in managing the child's symptoms.

 Pharmacological interventions for the management of symptoms associated with Sanfilippo syndrome vary depending on the affected organ system.
 These may include gastrointestinal medications, antibiotics, anticholinergics, melatonin for sleep disorders, or neurological medications to help modify behaviors or control seizures.
-It is important to note that behavioral disturbances of Sanfilippo syndrome may vary in response to medication, as each individual may react differently to the medications that are intended to treat the individual's mental state.
+Behavioral disturbances of Sanfilippo syndrome may vary in response to medication, as each individual may react differently to the medications that are intended to treat the individual's mental state.
 However, medication usage can still be pursued to treat an individual's symptoms instead of managing Sanfilippo syndrome to improve their quality of life.

 If an early diagnosis is made, bone marrow replacement may be beneficial.
 Patients that underwent bone marrow transplant before the age of two showed neurocognitive function stabilization.
 Although the missing enzyme can be manufactured and given intravenously (also known as enzyme replacement therapy) to help treat other non-neurological lysosomal storage diseases and Sanfilippo syndrome with minor neurological impacts, it cannot penetrate the blood–brain barrier and therefore cannot treat the moderate to severe neurological manifestations of MPS-III.
 Along with many other lysosomal storage diseases, MPS-III exists as a model of a monogenetic disease involving the central nervous system.